Does Medicare cover hospice?

 How to find Medicare hospice care

-To find Medicare-certified hospices that serve your area, use this Medicare.gov online search tool.
+To find Medicare-certified hospices that serve your area, use this Medicare.gov online search tool opens in new window .

 Understanding your hospice care options